RSA000/New3DSLibrary/README.md

     * All main menu site links now navigate to a page except for the Bookmark option, which will be added later.
     * Site background image added.
 The new structure was designed to be updated and changed easily.
     * Major tweaks to general CSS and HTML structure.
 This included nesting some dividers and elements, such as the upper screen text.
     * Javascript code implemented for displaying title and description of each menu link.
     * File structure updated according to GeeksforGeeks best practices tutorial.
+    * Added new credits for art assets
+    * CSS file for "about.html" is created for custom elements.

+    0.3.1

+    * Updated README; reduced line length of some entries and clarified some entries.